tytydraco/yessleep/out/My_daughter_had_her_wisdom_teeth_removed_and_the_anaesthesia_made_her_admit_something_terrifying.md

 I didn’t finish that thought.

 The recovery room was alarmingly quiet.
 Anna’s segment, semi-partitioned from the rest of the space by a thick curtain of green fabric, was the only lit section of the large area.
 One solitary fluorescent light hummed loudly above my daughter’s bed — the only sound in the room.
-And my daughter had been left unattended.

-I rushed over to her bed and asked, “Where’s Nurse Joyce?”
+I rushed over to my daughter, who'd been left unattended, and cried, “Where’s Joyce?”

 Anna looked at me with teary eyes.
 “She’s here.”

 Rather than unpacking that, I pulled the duvet off her robed body.
 “We’re going home now, Anna.
 Come on.
 Nathan and I will help you stand.”

 My son lifted his half-conscious sister with his shoulder under her arm, and I ran around to the other side of the bed.
-But before I managed to grab Anna from the left-hand side, I slipped — train sole squeaking unbearably on the tiles blow.
+But before I managed to grab Anna from the left-hand side, I slipped — trainer sole squeaking unbearably on the tiles blow.
 Fortunately, my hand reflexively reached outwards and gripped onto the green curtain for security.

 I didn’t want to look down.
 And when I did, I wished I hadn’t.
-There, starting to stain the lower half of my white converse, was a pool of red — a spreading pool that flooded underneath the partitioning curtain.
+There, starting to stain the lower half of my white Converse, was a pool of red — a spreading pool that flooded underneath the partitioning curtain.

-*This wasn’t pulled so far across before*, I thought, rubbing the fabric between my shaking fingers.
+*This wasn’t pulled so far across before*, I thought, rubbing the fabric between my unsteady fingers.

-I only noticed because my brain wanted a distraction from the horror of wading through a shallow pool of red.
+Something I only noticed because my brain wanted a distraction from the horror of wading through a pool of red; a pool that seemed to swallow me, though it may not have been deep.
+May not have even resisted my feet.

 “Mum?”
 Nathan asked as he helped Anna stand on the other side of the bed.
 “What happened?”